ALD-52: Austria

 ALD-52 is technically not illegal but it may fall in the NPSG (Neue-Psychoaktive-Substanzen-Gesetz Österreich) as an analogue of LSD.

+Canada

+ALD-52 is not a controlled substance in Canada as of 2025.

 Denmark

 ALD-52 is not listed as an illegal substance in Denmark as of April 2019, and its chemical class 'lysergamide' is not banned under the Analogue Act (some LSD analogues are, however, prohibited).

 Finland

 ALD-52 is labeled a controlled psychoactive substance in Finland as of 2014.

 Germany

 ALD-52 is controlled under the NpSG as of July 18, 2019.
 Production and import with the aim to place it on the market, administration to another person and trading is punishable.
 Possession is illegal but not penalized.

 Latvia

 ALD-52 is illegal in Latvia.
 Although it is not officially scheduled, it is controlled as an LSD structural analog due to an amendment made on June 1, 2015.

 Romania

 ALD-52 is illegal to produce or sell in Romania.
 It is not included directly in the list of controlled substances, but it is included in an analogue act.
 However, it is not, as of yet, classified as illegal to use.